-In evaluating the going concern assumption, and as part of the integrated financial forecasts, the directors have prepared detailed trading and cash flow forecasts for the period to 28 February 2024 and compared these, together with a range of plausible sensitivities, to the bank facilities and the related covenant requirements of the group.
-As a result of the Covid-19 lockdown, trading was substantially reduced in the current financial year.
-The Group's bank funders, Crescent Capital, and Barclays Bank plc, remain highly supportive of the Group, during the year under review various financial covenants were reset.
+In evaluating the going concern assumption, and as part of the integrated financial forecasts, the directors have prepared detailed trading and cash flow forecasts for the period to 28 February 2025 and compared these, together with a range of plausible sensitivities, to the bank facilities and the related covenant requirements of the group.
+The Group's bank funders, Crescent Capital, and Barclays Bank plc, remain highly supportive of the Group.
+Digital Automotive Solutions Ltd, a subsidiary of the Company, discontinued its short-term stock funding facility during the year and became part of the restated Group funding facilities as a guarantor.
+The financial covenants were reset based on Group financial forecasts.
 It is anticipated that the Group which Aston Barclay Holdings Limited is a part of, will comply with all covenants at future testing periods.